 KETAMINE THERAPY IN FLORIDA

 Ketamine was approved by the FDA in 1970 as a general anesthetic.
-However, research done over the past 10-15 years has shown the potential for Ketamine to have a positive effect on a wide array of mood and chronic pain disorders.
+However, research done over the past 10-15 years has shown the potential for Ketamine to have a positive effect on a wide array of mood and certain pain disorders.
 It has become a widely-researched and innovative off-label treatment to help individuals who have been resistant to traditional treatment in the past.
 The World Health Organization (WHO) has also listed ketamine as an essential medication due to its therapeutic properties and its impressive safety profile.

 Ketamine uniquely works in the brain to create new neural pathways.
 Along with reversing damage, ketamine has also been seen to have an anti-inflammatory effect which has created a powerful, effective treatment for a variety of chronic mental illness and pain conditions.